Truck Drivers with Diabetes – DOT Regulations

 One of the main DOT regulations hindering diabetic drivers from qualifying for the exemption program was the three-year rule.
 The three-year rule stated truck drivers with diabetes must have a record of driving for three years without a diabetic episode, and must have been on insulin for that time.
 It prevented nearly all potential drivers with diabetes from meeting the old DOT regulations.
 Between 2003 and 2005, only four exemptions were granted to diabetic truck drivers.

 On November 8, 2005, the FMCSA overturned some of the rules stated in the 2003 diabetic exemption program.
 The agency made vital changes, opening the road to more diabetic truck drivers.
 The FMCSA started accepting applications for the revised diabetic exemption program on September 22, 2005.
+These changes have made it easier for diabetic truck drivers to pass the DOT physical.

 Implementing changes in the DOT program for diabetic truck drivers